bkader/KRU-WoTLK/README.md

 ## Raid Cooldowns

 A simple and customizable raid cooldowns tracker, a clone of **RaidCooldowns**.
 Command: `/rcd`.

+## Combat Timer

+A simple yet customizable combat timer that can use its own frame or the in-game Stopwatch.

 # Show Love & Support